CharlesRajaR/dynamic-form-builder-ui/README.md

 ## 3.Submit Form
 ### Description:
 - Submit the form by clicking the submit button, which will submit data if all the data are valid, otherwise it will give an alert message
-- After Submitting the will store the form data with association with the particular schema after validating the form data based on that schema.
+- After Submitting the backend spring-boot will store the form data with association with the particular schema after validating the form data based on that schema.
 - Data are stored in the mongodb database.

 ## 4.Previous data